lohithabhethalam/OlympicHistory-Mapreduce/README.md

 - For each year, I'll calculate the count of male people who participated in Olympic games.
 ## Big data solutions
 one solution per developer.
+- Lohitha Bhethalam
-- mapper input
+-- mapper input
-- mapper output/reducer input
+-- mapper output/reducer input
-- reducer output
+-- reducer output
-- language being used
+-- language being used
-- What kind of chart will you use to display your results?
+-- What kind of chart will you use to display your results?